-- o (Must be on file with Lab Coordinator BEFORE laboratories begin) - Laboratory Instructor Name (print): Semester: - Place your initials after each statement. - I and my students will read the "lime green" safety regulations together.
-I will turn in the signed green forms to room 201. - I understand that I must wear the same type of safety goggles (and clothing) my students are required to wear while I am supervising an undergraduate teaching laboratory. - I must explicitly discuss with students the departmental goggle policy and violation consequences on the first day of lab. - I understand that part of my supervisory role is to enforce all safety rules. - Thus, I MUST send improperly dressed students home. - o Thus, I must follow departmental procedures for goggle violations. - I must remind students about the goggle policy before each lab begins. - I must give a student a verbal warning if he/she is observed not to be wearing goggles.
-I must explicitly remind the student about the consequences of a second violation. - If the student is observed violating the goggle policy a second time in the same lab period as the verbal warning was given then I must penalize that student's lab report by 50%. - Finally, if a student is observed violating the goggle policy a third time in the same lab period as the verbal warning then I must dismiss that student from the laboratory for that day.
-This dismissal will result in a zero grade for that lab report. - I must inform the laboratory coordinator of all second and third violations by email. - If a fire alarm sounds I do NOT have the authority to let my students remain in the laboratory or a classroom. - I must immediately instruct them to turn off Bunsen burners or other heat sources and gather their personal belongings.
+0 (Must be on file with Lab Coordinator BEFORE laboratories begin) 0 Laboratory Instructor Name (print): Semester: 0 Place your initials after each statement.
+0 I and my students will read the "lime green" safety regulations together.
+I will turn in the signed green forms to room 201 0 I understand that I must wear the same type of safety goggles (and clothing) my students are required to wear while I am supervising an undergraduate teaching laboratory 0 I must explicitly discuss with students the departmental goggle policy and violation consequences on the first day of lab 0 I understand that part of my supervisory role is to enforce all safety rules.
+0 Thus, I MUST send improperly dressed students home 0 Thus, I must follow departmental procedures for goggle violations.
+0 I must remind students about the goggle policy before each lab begins.
+0 I must give a student a verbal warning if he/she is observed not to be wearing goggles.
+I must explicitly remind the student about the consequences of a second violation.
+0 If the student is observed violating the goggle policy a second time in the same lab period as the verbal warning was given then I must penalize that student's lab report by 50%.
+0 Finally, if a student is observed violating the goggle policy a third time in the same lab period as the verbal warning then I must dismiss that student from the laboratory for that day.
+This dismissal will result in a zero grade for that lab report.
+0 I must inform the laboratory coordinator of all second and third violations by email. a fire alarm sounds I do NOT have the authority to let my students remain in e laboratory or a classroom. nust immediately instruct them to turn off Bunsen burners or other heat sources d gather their personal belongings.